What do you need to know about THE EX?

 THE EX isn’t your usual one-day event.
-It’s a three day, all inclusive mountain bike adventure.
+It’s a three day, all-inclusive mountain bike adventure.
 We’ve created 3 days of incredible mountain biking that you couldn’t otherwise access and limited the numbers to keep it really special.
-We’ll put on evening entertainment, bicycle demos and an Expo area, we’ll feed you, water you and even provide the drinks.
+We’ll put on evening entertainment, bicycle demos and an Expo area, we’ll feed you, water you and provide all the drinks.
 There’s even an uplift each day to start you off.

 What accommodation is available?